You are here

 “In South America, the way we were raised, we were in close contact with nature all the time,” she said.
 “Then at UNLV, in my environmental science classes, I realized there was so much to learn about the planet and how important the environment was.”

 Hauc, ’00 BS Communication Studies, is an Emmy-winning correspondent for Noticiero Telemundo, the flagship nightly national newscast for the Spanish-language TV network Telemundo.
-In addition to regularly reporting on economics and politics, she’s filed dispatches from New Orleans during Hurricane Katrina, Chile during the rescue of trapped miners, and Paris during last year’s terror attacks.
+In addition to regularly reporting on economics and politics, she’s filed dispatches from Chile during the rescue of trapped miners, Paris during 2015's terror attacks, and just days ago from the hurricane devastation in Puerto Rico.

 Climate change, sustainability, and other environmental issues dominate her news reporting, which reaches millions of households throughout the U.S. and Mexico.
 And that fixation has carried over into her volunteer work raising environmental awareness in the Latino community.